nullabork/talkbot/README.md

 Try it out here.
 https://discord.gg/NxrPp8g

-# Quick start - Add Talkbot to your server
+# Quick start - Add Talkbot to your discord

 1. Go here to add the bot to your discord https://discordapp.com/oauth2/authorize?&client_id=428866923267358721&scope=bot&permissions=0
 2. Once the bot joins wait 60 seconds for the bot to retrieve the relevant information about your server